invalidusernamecalled/ping_range/README.md

 ##I oppose the following ideas/ideologies
 - Western supremacy/hegemony/exceptionalism/hypocrisy/convenience/first-world-privelege
-- Hindu political fascist parties
+- Hindu-supremacists and politically fascist parties
 - Zionist racist Zionism

 I oppose War generally, and I hate any body who has even a twiddled tid or cent of any of these venomous ideologies.
 I am Christian.
 If you are a christian you can not have any cent of these in you.